AdobeDocs/experience-platform.en/help/dashboards/guides/account-profiles.md

 ### Modifying the [!UICONTROl Account Profiles] dashboard

-You can modify the appearance of the Segments dashboard by selecting Modify dashboard.
+You can modify the appearance of the [!UICONTROl Account Profiles] dashboard by selecting [!UICONTROl Modify dashboard].
 This enables you to move, add, and remove widgets from the dashboard as well as to access the Widget library to explore available widgets and create custom widgets for your organization.

 Please refer to the [modifying dashboards](../customize/modify.md) and [Widget library overview](../customize/widget-library.md) documentation to learn more.